 The wrap-up of the wrap-up

 Here is our August 2017 Drupal news summary.
 Is there anyone regretting the end of summer?
 If you are, there’s no need to be blue — every drupaler know that the autumn’s gonna be rocking!
-Take the best from what Drupal offers, enjoy new features or an entirely new website, and know you can always rely on our expert Drupal team.
+Take the best from what Drupal offers, enjoy new features or an entirely new website, and know you can always rely on our expert Drupal company.